What Is Rhabdomyosarcoma (RMS)?

 Rhabdomyosarcoma (rab-doe-myo-sar-KO-muh) is the most common type of soft-tissue cancer in children.
 Kids can develop it at any age, but most cases are in kids between 2 and 6 years old and 15 and 19 years old.
-Boys tend to be affected more often than girls.
+Boys tend to be affected slightly more often than girls.

 Types of Tumors

 The two main types of RMS in kids are:

 - Embryonal RMS: This tumor usually develops in the head and neck area, genitals, or urinary tract.
 It typically affects kids younger than 6.
-Although it's an aggressive (fast-growing) type of tumor, most cases of embryonal RMS respond well to treatment.
+Although it's an aggressive (fast-growing) type of tumor, most cases of embryonal RMS respond well to intensive treatment.
+A smaller percentage of low-risk kids can do very well with markedly reduced therapy.

-- Alveolar RMS: This type, which is most likely to happen during the teen years, most often affects the arms or legs, chest, or abdomen.
-It, too, is fast-growing but often more difficult to treat.
-Most kids with alveolar RMS need intensive treatment.
+- Alveolar RMS: This type, which is more likely to happen during the teen years, most often affects the arms or legs, chest, or abdomen.
+It, too, is fast-growing but is harder to treat.
+Kids with alveolar RMS need intensive treatment and do not fall into the low-risk category.

 The cause of RMS isn't clear, but doctors know that certain medical conditions can make some children more likely to develop it.
 These include genetic conditions like:

 - Neurofibromatosis, a condition that causes tumors to grow on nerve tissue

 - Costello syndrome and Noonan syndrome, both of which can cause deformities, developmental delays, and other problems

 What Are the Signs and Symptoms of Rhabdomyosarcoma (RMS)?

 Symptoms of RMS depend on the size and location of the tumor.
 Sometimes a lump may appear on a child's body and there may be swelling, often without pain.
 Other times, the tumor may be so deep within the body that it causes few if any symptoms.

 Rhabdomyosarcoma in the head may cause headaches, bulging of an eye, or a droopy eyelid.
 In the urinary system, RMS affects urination (peeing) and bowel movements, and can lead to blood in the pee or stool (poop).
 If a muscle tumor is pressing on a nerve, a child might feel tingling or weakness in that area.